Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-2/pool-landscape-report-april-2023-week-2.md

 - **WHO KNOWS**: Was far top left, is now far right (high leverage).
 Significant change too.

 ### MAV Increase
-So, has the SEC crack-down been helping out the infamous Nakamoto Coefficient, or Minimum Attack Vector (MAV) of 51% of chain stake ownership (and thus control)?
+So, has the SEC crack-down been helping improve the infamous Nakamoto Coefficient, or Minimum Attack Vector (MAV) of 51% of chain stake ownership (and thus control)?

 It's hard to say and prove.
-However, there has been a significant downsize and reorganization on the big pools, and a sharp rate of increase in MAV!
+However, there has been a significant downsizing and reorganization on the big pools, and a sharp rate of increase in MAV!

 {% img src="mav_epoch_406.png" alt="mav_epoch_406" %}